Alex1s/shairport-sync-docker_onkyo-dr-l50/README.md

 | VOLUME_DOWN | 0xD2 | 0x6D | 0x03 | 0xFC | 0xD26D03 |

 Interesting to observe here is that the POWER_OFF key has a slightly different address (a single bit is flipped) than the other three keys.
 What is the reason?
 Something related to legacy devices?
-Or a mistake on my side?
-We will see ...
+In any case it is not a mistake on my side as I tested these scancodes and they work.

 ## Repeating commands
 While the NEC IR standard does specifiy a repeat code to efficiently repeat messages, the remote of the DR-L50 does not use them.
 It just re-transmitts the entire message.
 Is it thinkable that the IR remote does not use repeat codes but the receiver does indeed support them?